mdolab/adflow/doc/adjoint.rst

 Adjoint overview
 !!!!!!!!!!!!!!!!

-This section is based on Gaetan Kenway's presentation on 03-22-2017.
+This section is based on a session given by Gaetan Kenway and Charles Mader on 03-22-2017.

 Derivative seed manipulation
 ============================